204.00 Assessment Policy

 - To determine progress during the implementation of the IPE; and

-- To determine if the individual has achieved an employment outcome in an integrated setting consistent with the individual’s employment factors.
+- To determine if the individual has achieved an employment outcome in a competitive integrated setting consistent with the individual’s employment factors.

 The VR counselor must, to the extent possible, use existing information to establish eligibility and develop the IPE.
 When additional information is needed, a vocational evaluation or other assessment services may be authorized.
 These services must be conducted in the most integrated setting possible.
 An individual should also be able to participate in the assessment process using the most appropriate mode of communication to enable the individual to comprehend and respond to information being communicated during the assessment process.